mirceaulinic/mirceaulinic.github.io/aboutme.md

 title: About me
 ---

-Mircea Ulinic is a network engineer for [DigitalOcean](https://www.digitalocean.com/), spending most of his time writing code for network automation.
+Mircea Ulinic is a network engineer, spending most of his time writing code for network automation.
 He often talks and presents at industry events about the tools he's working on and how automation really helps to maintain reliable, stable, and self-resilient networks.
 Mircea's also a major contributor